LIVING THEATRE develops and produces original drama for stage production

 Current and Recent Projects

-Living Theatre is co-producing Terence Rattigan’s Summer 1954 with Sian Philipps, Nathaniel Parker and Lolita Chakrabarti, opening at Theatre Royal Bath and touring the UK.
+Living Theatre co-produced Terence Rattigan’s Summer 1954 with Sian Philipps, Nathaniel Parker and Lolita Chakrabarti, opening at Theatre Royal Bath and touring the UK.

 Living Arts acted as Executive Producer and Creative Producer on Four Quartets with Ralph Fiennes which reopened 8 regional theatres after the pandemic, transferred to the West End and was adapted into a feature film that recently premiered at Santa Barbara International Film Festival and is now available to watch on BBC iPlayer.